M2Z Networks files suit to overturn FCC ruling

 M2Z Networks has asked a federal appeals court to reverse a recent FCC ruling that denied the fledgling company 20 MHz of 2.1 GHz spectrum needed to make its vision of offering a free, family-friendly broadband wireless service nationwide a reality.

-“Basically, what the commission decided was to not decide anything,” said John Muleta, M2Z’s CEO, noting that the FCC still has not initiated the promised proceeding regarding the spectrum in question.
+“Basically, what the commission decided was to not decide anything,” M2Z Networks CEO John Muleta said yesterday, noting that the FCC still has not initiated the promised proceeding regarding the spectrum in question.

 “Many have suggested that we should auction this spectrum, while still others suggest that due to the high demand for this spectrum we should consider unlicensed use of the band,” Martin said.
 “Each of these proposals has merit, and consideration of either would be inappropriately foreclosed by granting forbearance in this instance.”

-Although the FCC dismissed M2Z’s license application, it did so without prejudice, so the proposal still could be considered in the proceeding.
+Although the FCC dismissed M2Z Networks’ license application, it did so without prejudice, so the company’s proposal still could be considered in the proceeding.

-M2Z recently announced support for its proposal from Broadband Wireless Partners, a consortium of 20 rural wireless carriers wanting to use M2Z’s wholesale offering for broadband roaming because large nationwide carriers are required only to provide roaming for voice services.
+Yesterday, M2Z Networks announced support for its proposal from Broadband Wireless Partners, a consortium of 20 rural wireless carriers wanting to use M2Z’s wholesale offering for broadband roaming, because large nationwide carriers are required only to provide roaming for voice services.

-He added that M2Z is not a “spectrum speculator,” so it has no interest in bidding on the 700 MHz frequencies set to be auctioned.
+Muleta said M2Z Networks is not a “spectrum speculator,” so it has no interest in bidding on 700 MHz frequencies that will be auctioned early next year.

 “We want to focus on this [2.1 GHz] band,” Muleta said.
 “If the commission decides that a free, fast, family-friendly network is not something it wants to do, I’ll smack my head in amazement and move on to do something that [is] more appreciated by the public interest that the statute talks about.”